Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 Software, Games, & Apps

-While we’ve already covered the main areas of Python, remember that Python is a general-purpose language.
+While we’ve already covered the main areas of Python, remember that Python can do a wide range of tasks.
 As such, while not usually the go-to for a lot of developers, Python can still be used to create software, games, and apps.
-In fact, there are a variety of frameworks and engines like Ren’Py, PyGame, and Kivy that exist for this express purpose to make it easier.
+In fact, there are a variety of frameworks and engines like Ren’Py, PyGame, and Kivy that exist for this express purpose to make it easier – and this doesn’t include frameworks suited for software development.
 Due to Python’s readability, it also makes it attractive for this area.

 It is worth noting that many software, while not written in Python as the main language, will still be integrated with Python interpreters to allow users and developers to create scripts.
 One such example is the open-source modeling software Blender, which not only lets users access API elements of the program, but also provides the backbone for some of Blender’s tools.
 Thus, all around, Python is recognized as a powerhouse that is fantastic at certain tasks that are perhaps more tedious in other languages.